 PBS has a ton of great educational and dramatic programming streaming free on its iPhone and iPad apps and its mobile website.
 At the time of this writing full episodes from great shows like Antiques Roadshow, Masterpiece, Frontline, and PBS NewsHour were available on the app.
 The Smithsonian app for iPhone/iPad and Android also has a ton of great educational programming.
 PBS also has lots of video on their desktop site.

 That’s all of the ways to stream free TV on mobile apps from the major broadcasters.
-Fox requires a cable subscription to access their iPad/iPhone and Android apps, but their shows are available on Hulu or on the Fox site from a PC.
 Next we’ll move on to some of the more popular cable networks, in alphabetical order.

 Stream free TV with cable network apps:

 A&E has several popular cable shows that are available through its iPad, iPhone, and Android app.
 The network is known for both reality and scripted series like Duck Dynasty, Dog the Bounty Hunter, Hoarders, Storage Wars, and more.
+Some shows have current episodes available, but others only have full episodes from past seasons.
 You can also watch A&E from a PC at the desktop site.

 Comedy Central has an iPhone/iPad app that includes free episodes from The Daily Show, The Colbert Report, South Park, and @midnight and mobile sites with full episodes for The Daily Show with Jon Stewart and The Colbert Report.
 The Tosh.0 app for iPhone/iPad and Android also features ‘episode highlights’ which are essentially full episodes with lots of commercials.
 Full episodes from Tosh.0, South Park, and @midnight are also available for free from a PC.